CAIRN-Guides/CAIRN/CAIRN_api/README.md

         ```
         You should receive a JSON response from your API if the endpoint is working correctly.

----

-Okay, let's structure the Frontend Setup guide similarly, focusing on clarity and logical flow for a new user.

 -----

 ## CAIRN Frontend Setup Guide (Streamlit)

-This guide details how to set up and run the Streamlit frontend for the CAIRN project.
+This guide details how to set up and run the Streamlit frontend for CAIRN.
 This frontend provides a web-based user interface to interact with the CAIRN backend API, allowing you to to query CAIRN for documents based on tags.

 ### Prerequisites